ChillVibezTechHub/ChillVibezTechLabs_NetworkLab/README.md

 #About this Lab
-## Requires:
+### Requirements:
 Windows 10/11 Pro or Enterprise
 32MB Ram
 64bit Processor supporting SLAT

+### Notes:
-## All commands in this lab are Powershell commands used in Administrator mode
+All commands in this lab are Powershell commands used in Administrator mode.
 Enter Administrator mode command line by pressing Windows Key + X Key, then select "Terminal Admin".

 # Get Started